 Words: Miljan Milekić

 For years now, Russ Rankin has been a mainstay in the punk rock world.
-Known as frontman of punk rock powerhouses Good Riddance, as well as a singer of the supergroup Only Crime, he built a reputation of a solid songwriter with lots to say.
+Known as the frontman of punk rock powerhouses Good Riddance, as well as a singer of the supergroup Only Crime, he built a reputation as a solid songwriter with lots to say.
 On January, 28th, he will be releasing his brand new solo album ‘Come Together, Fall Apart,’ a follow-up to his 2012’s debut ‘Farewell Catalonia,’ so the time couldn’t be more perfect to catch up with him.
 Check the interview below!